fxzjshm/simple-radio-telescope-backend/README.md

 Please notice that Mulan Public License (MulanPubL) is different from Mulan Permissive License (MulanPSL).
 The former, which this project uses, is more of GPL-like.

-In accordance with the license, no contributor will be liable for any damaged caused by this program.
+Note: In accordance with the license, no contributor will be liable for any damaged caused by this program.
 A device failure has been encountered during daily observation using Intel server CPU + NVIDIA server GPU setup, although a reboot simply fixed it.
-**Please pay special attention to server cooling before observation.**
+Please pay special attention to server cooling before observation.

 ## Credits
 This repo uses 3rd-party code, including: